seanelizabethcaron/usermanager/README.md

     ready boolean)
 ````

-The action column is intended to be one of either 'create' or 'disable'.
+The action column is intended to be one of either 'a' (add) or 'd' (disable).
+This is consistent with the command line options of smbpasswd.

 ### U-M API Directory Integration